DexyProject/dexy-ui/README.md

 `npm start`: this will run `build/dev-server.js`, which is a basic script that compiles Pug, Stylus and JS deps (browserify)

+To run with the mainnet config, do `node build/dev-server.js --mainnet`

 ## Running in production

 TODO